 If you like to be prepared on your adventures, but don’t need the carrying capacity of a day pack, grab yourself a hydration pack instead.
 These compact backpacks are specifically designed to carry a water bladder plus some essential items.
-The best hydration pack gives you instant access to water – no more faffing about with water bottles – and spreads the weight evenly across your back.
+The best hydration packs give you instant access to water – no more faffing about with water bottles – and spreads the weight evenly across your back.

 Of course, there are different types of hydration packs on the market.
 Most are lightweight, have a breathable harness system, and extra space for gear and food.
 One hydration pack should work well for most outdoor activities but certain designs are better suited to certain sports.

-Summary of the best hydration packs in 2021
+Summary of the best hydration packs in 2024

 Disclaimer: We use affiliate links and may receive a small commission on purchases.